kwilkins/dnd/west-marches/down-time-actions.md

 Downtime options:
 * Roll a Strength, Dexterity, or Charisma check to gain some information from the town guards(level 0)
-* Spend 25gp to gain [lvl] Fitness Die (d4).
-You can spend this die at any time in the next adventure on any Strength, Dexterity or Constitution check, saving throw or skill use.(level 1)
+* Spend 25gp to gain a fitness bonus(1d4).
+You can use this bonus at any time on a Strength, Dexterity or Constitution skill check or saving throw *before* you make the roll.(level 1)
+  * Can have multiple, but cannot use multiple uses on a single roll.

 Improve this feature to level 2 to gain the following options:
 * Auto succeed on your info roll for common information that the guards would know
+* Add another d4 to fitness bonus option
-* Gain a One-time advantage on any Strength, Dexterity or Charisma skill or saving throw(you have this until you use it, cannot stack)
+* Gain a one-time advantage on any Strength, Dexterity or Charisma skill or saving throw
+  * Cannot have multiple.

 OR

+* Add another d4 to fitness bonus option
 * Ability to hire soldiers/mercenaries to hold *secured* points of interest.
 * Comes with one force of medium prowess the party can station up until a predetermined trigger.
 Continue to upgrade for more forces.

-## Library (level 1)
+## Library (level 2)
 Spend your time in study at the Town Library.

 Proprietor: Carter Bishop(Half-Elf Scholar)

 Downtime options:
 * Roll an Intelligence, Wisdom, or Charisma check to gain some research you went looking for in the library(level 0)
-* Spend 25gp to gain [lvl]Study Dice (d4) You can spend these dice at any time in the next adventure on any Intelligence, Wisdom, or Charisma check, saving throw, or skill use.(level 1)
+* Spend 25gp to gain a study bonus(2d4) You can use this bonus at any time on an Intelligence, Wisdom, or Charisma skill check or saving throw *before* you make the roll.(level 2)
+  * Can have multiple, but cannot use multiple uses on a single roll.
+* Designate a topic, place, item, individual, etc to be researched by a scholar quorum and receieve information as if suceeding on a *hard* skill check.(level 2)
+  * This action can only be used once per downtime phase.

-Improve this feature to level 2 to gain the following options:
+Improve this feature to level 3 to gain the following options:
-* Auto succeed on your research roll for common information that might be in the library
-* Gain a One-time advantage on any Intelligence, Wisdom or Charisma skill or saving throw(you have this until you use it, cannot stack)
+* Gain a one-time advantage on any Intelligence, Wisdom or Charisma skill or saving throw.
+  * Cannot have multiple.
+* Add another d4 to the study bonus option

 OR

-* Ability to hire scholars/explorers to investigate locations or topics of interest.
-* Comes with one quorum the party can receieve knowledge from *only once per downtime phase*.
-Continue to upgrade in order to improve their research abilities.
+  * Add another scholar quorum; +1 action use or use multiple quorums together to recieve more information.
+  * Add another d4 to study die option

 ## Temple of Hverra (level 2)
 Spend your time volunteering at the temple.